MC1075910 – (Updated) OneDrive: Prompt for permitted users to sign in to OneDrive app with personal Microsoft account (archived)

 Summary:

-Users will be prompted to sign in to the OneDrive app with their personal Microsoft account if it is already signed in on the device.
-This feature does not sync personal and corporate files.
-Administrators can disable this prompt using policies.
-Rollout starts mid-June 2025 and completes by early July 2025.
+Starting mid-July 2025, OneDrive will prompt users on corporate Windows devices to sign in to the app with their personal Microsoft account if already signed in on the device.
+This prompt does not merge files or accounts and can be disabled by administrators via policy.

 Details: